Joe Moeller

 In the collection:

-Ford Frick letter regarding 17-year old Joe Moeller and other prospects
+Ford Frick wrote to Fresco Thompason regarding 17-year old Joe Moeller and other prospects

-Ford Frick letter regarding 17-year old Joe Moeller and other prospects
+Ford Frick wrote to Fresco Thompason regarding 17-year old Joe Moeller and other prospects

-Joe Moeller was a heralded prospect as a pitcher at Mira Costa high school.
-In the days before the draft, players were free to sign with any club that offered them a contract.
-Moeller fielded offers from multiple clubs before agreeing to terms with Walter O’Malley‘s Dodgers.
-At that time
+Joe Moeller was a highly regarded pitcher at Mira Costa High School.
+Before the draft, players could sign with any club offering a contract.
+Moeller received offers from multiple teams before choosing Walter O’Malley‘s Dodgers.
+At the time, teams faced restrictions on the number of playe

-The first-year player draft was instituted in 1965
+With no previous system in place, owners instituted the first-year player draft was in 1965

-The first-year player draft was instituted in 1965
+With no previous system in place, owners instituted the first-year player draft was in 1965

 Ford Frick’s letter is dated July 26, 1960.
-At the time high school and college prospects were free to sign with the highest bidder.
-In 1964 the Angels paid $200,000 for Rick Reichardt.
-Owners soon realized signing bonuses were costing them too much.
-At the ’64 Winter Meetings a proposal to implement a draft was set to be voted upon.
+At that time, high school and college prospects could sign with the highest bidder.
+In 1964, the Angels paid $200,000 for Rick Reichardt.
+Owners soon realized that signing bonuses were becoming too expensive.
+At the ’64 Winter Meetings, a propo

 Joe Moeller was just 19 years old when he earned his first big league victory